Franck Madou

-Franck Olivier Madou (born 15 September 1987) is an Ivorian professional footballer who last played for AZAL PFK in the Azerbaijan Premier League.
+Franck-Olivier Madou (born 15 September 1987) is an Ivorian professional footballer who last played for AZAL PFK in the Azerbaijan Premier League.

 Early life

 Born in Marcory, Madou moved with his parents to France when he was eighteen months old.
+He acquired French nationality on 7 December 2004, through the collective effect of his mother's naturalization.

 Career

 Madou joined FC Toulouse in 2005.
 He was called in the reserve team and played his first professional league matches in the Championnat de France amateur.

 In January 2006, Madou left Toulouse and signed his first professional contract for BSC Young Boys.
 He played only ten games, scoring one goal, and he left Young Boys on loan to Grasshopper Club Zürich in February 2008.
 After spending three months on loan at Grasshoppers, he moved to FC Biel-Bienne in the summer of 2008.
 Finally, he signed for Cypriot side APOP Kinyras.

 In February 2017, Madou signed for AZAL PFK of the Azerbaijan Premier League.